Roanoke bass: Conservation

-Roanoke bass have been assessed by the IUCN as being of Least Concern but NatureServe assess the species as Vulnerable and state that due to habitat degradation together with hybridisation and competition from introduced rock bass the species has declined.
+Roanoke bass have been assessed by the IUCN as being of least concern but NatureServe assesses the species as vulnerable and states that due to habitat degradation together with hybridisation and competition from introduced rock bass the species has declined.

+Ambloplites cavifrons is a species of special concern in Virginia and is listed by the North Carolina Natural Heritage Program as "significantly rare."